millerhoo/journey1-self-service-bi/workshops/journey1-self-service-bi/LabGuide200.md

 ![](images/200/picture200-3-14.png)

 Another parameter that needs to be customized is **result_type**.
-Use a fixed value â€œrecentâ€ for this parameter to only retrieve new tweets from the userâ€™s Twitter account.
+Use a fixed value of "recent" for this parameter to only retrieve new tweets from the user's Twitter account.

 After both parameters are customized, the user can view the configuration in the dialog.
 If properly configured, click **Exit Mapper** button to save the change.

 ![](images/200/picture200-3-15.png)

-Now the integration can invoke Twitter to retrieve interested tweets from userâ€™s account.
+Now the integration can invoke Twitter to retrieve interested tweets from user's account.
 The next step is to enable writing those tweets to Data Lake in Oracle Storage Cloud.
 Services from the Oracle Storage Cloud can be leveraged to implement the function.

 The integration will first authenticate to the Oracle Storage Cloud to retrieve a security token for following requests.
 Select pre-defined Oracle Storage Cloud connection from the **INVOKES** pop up toolbox on the left.
 Then drag the connection to the position between the Twitter node and the end node in the flow.